getsentry/seer/README.md

 To record new VCRs, delete the existing cassettes and run the test.
 Subsequent test runs will use the cassette instead of making requests.

+#### VCR Encryption

+You must not commit the raw VCRs to the repo.
+Instead, you must encrypt them using `make vcr-encrypt` and decrypt them using `make vcr-decrypt`.

+Before first time running encryption or decryption, you will need to run `make vcr-encrypt-prep` to install the required libraries and authenticate with GCP.

+##### Using encrypted VCRs

+Before committing the VCRs, you must run `make vcr-encrypt` to encrypt them.

+If you want to run tests with VCRs enabled, you must run `make vcr-decrypt` to decrypt them.

 # Production